jstg004/blockchain_research/blockchain_notes00.md

 1. check if the previous block referenced exists and is valid
 2. check the timestamp of the block is greater than that of the referenced block and less then 15 minutes into the future
-3. check the block number, difficulty, transacrion root, uncle root, and gas limit are valid
+3. check the block number, difficulty, transaction root, uncle root, and gas limit are valid
 4. check that the PoW on the block is valid
 5. let ```S[0]``` be the state at the end of the previous block